 Hume

-His main work, A Treatise of Human Nature, exerted a profound influence on Kant and analytic philosophy.
-His critique of the notions of causality and the identity of the Self also makes him one of the most eminent representatives of modern scepticism.
+His main work, A Treatise of Human Nature, exerted a profound influence on Kant and on analytic philosophy.
+His critique of the notions of causality and personal identity also makes him one of the most eminent representatives of modern scepticism.

-Hume's vast thought embraces fields as diverse as epistemology, aesthetics, morality and politics.
+Hume's wide-ranging thought encompasses fields as diverse as epistemology, aesthetics, morality and politics.

 A Treatise of Human Nature